 THE CYCLE OF COMMUNITY ORGANIZING

 Successful community organizing tends to follow a cycle: assessment, research, mobilization (action), and reflection (Speer et al., 1995).
-A student organization wanting to improve access to mental health resources on their university campus may first assess what resources already exist on campus.
+A student organization wanting to improve access to mental health resources on its university campus may first assess what resources already exist on campus.
 They may also have one-on-one or small group meetings with students, staff, and faculty to better understand their experiences.
 If they can, they may also do a survey of a representative sample of students.
 Their main questions may be things like: What issues do students face when dealing with their own mental health?
 Are students able to meet with counselors when they need to?
 Are there differences in what groups readily have access to resources?
 Do faculty know what the process of referring students to various resources on campus looks like?

 After this assessment stage, the student organization will want to enter the research stage.
 Here, it will be important to meet with campus leaders to understand what funding and other resources are allocated to mental health.
 They may meet with the dean of students to discuss different programming goals or the counseling center to understand what mental health concerns students come into the center with most often and how those concerns are addressed.
 The student organization may hold public meetings on the issue for students, staff, and faculty to raise concerns or to build public support.
 This will help them move into the action phase.

 In the action phase, the student organization may host events raising awareness of mental health concerns and how to address them, with a call for more resources on campus dedicated to helping students thrive socioemotionally.
 They may create and distribute a petition calling for administrators and the board of trustees to allocate more funding to hire more counselors or provide the counseling center more or updated space.
 They may even participate in sit-ins, march on campus, or publish opinion pieces in the student or local newspapers.
 With the increased use of social media, they may create a social media campaign, incorporating the use of hashtags and encouraging community members to share their stories.